 Here’s some good news – after months of being cooped up and locked down, your Jobs In Great Places are looking pretty darn appealing to lots of people, especially folks who have been restricted in small spaces or densely populated areas.
 The freedoms and beauty that come with wide-open spaces and fresh air are valued and appreciated in this strange moment in history in an entirely different way then they perhaps have been before.
 Couple that with the fact that millions of Americans are recently unemployed, and as a recruiter, you have reasons to be optimistic about the job opportunities you have to offer and fill.
 Having the ability to offer someone a job right now is an immense gift, and that’s the kind of hope that we could all use a little bit more of.

-Several months on from that initial outreach in March, we are now encouraging employers to LEAD the conversation by addressing COVID-19 and it’s impacts.
-By addressing the elephant in the room of all our lives, you speak to the majority of job seekers’ #1 concern – their safety and well being.
-By addressing it upfront, you engage and encourage them to sincerely consider pursuing employment with you.
+Several months on from that initial outreach in March, we are now encouraging employers to LEAD the conversation by addressing COVID and its impacts.
+By addressing it upfront, you speak to the majority of job seekers’ #1 concern – their safety and well-being thereby engaging and encouraging them to sincerely consider pursuing employment with you.
 By not addressing it or mentioning it at all in your recruiting materials, you’ll leave the majority of job seekers with hesitations and concerns that could likely cost you an applicant.

 Our top three recommendations for Recruiting through COVID are: